Helen Margaret Spanton: Suffragette

-Helen Spanton and her family were strong supporters of votes for women; on their census return for 1911 they wrote, "Four members of this family demand votes for women".
+Helen Spanton and her family were strong supporters of votes for women.
+They participated in the boycott of the 1911 census and on their census return wrote, "Four members of this family demand votes for women".
 Helen was a member of the Women's Social and Political Union, the "Suffragettes".
-On 9 March 1912 she was sentenced at Bow Street Magistrates’ Court to two month’s imprisonment with hard labour for damage to government property (breaking a window) valued at 3 shillings during protests by suffragettes in London.
+On 9 March 1912 she was sentenced at Bow Street Magistrates’ Court to two months imprisonment with hard labour for damage to government property (breaking a window) valued at 3 shillings during protests by suffragettes in London.
 (Her suffragette friend Norah Yorke was sentenced on the same day to only 6 weeks hard labour; the magistrate's reason was that the hammer she used was a small one).

 A Member of Parliament, Mr Chancellor, asked the Home Secretary in the House of Commons "whether he can see his way to accord the privileges of a political prisoner to Miss Helen M. Spanton", noting that the sentence was severe for a first offence.
 The request was refused.
 In common with several suffragettes who were imprisoned at the same time, Helen went on hunger strike as a protest at not being regarded as a political prisoner.
-On her release from Holloway prison she received the Hunger Strike Medal and "a large number of members of the Women's Social and Political Union and others" attended the Meeting at Barnet on 1 May 1912 "to welcome Miss Madge Spanton after her two month’s imprisonment in Holloway" and to hear Miss Spanton’s "excellent speech".
+On her release from Holloway prison she received the Hunger Strike Medal and "a large number of members of the Women's Social and Political Union and others" attended the Meeting at Barnet on 1 May 1912 "to welcome Miss Madge Spanton after her two month’s imprisonment in Holloway" and to hear Miss Spanton’s "excellent speech."